virtuosonic/agender/Readme.txt

 Dependencies:
 =============
-    To compile you will need a C++ compiler and wxWidgets 2.8, Agender is being developed with GNU g++ 4.4.1, and wxWidgets 2.8.11 maybe it works with anothers, not sure.
+    To compile you will need a C++ compiler and wxWidgets 2.8, Agender is being developed with the Microsoft C/C++ 15.00, and wxWidgets 2.8.11 maybe it works with anothers, not sure.
     The website is www.wxwidgets.org.